 Further, the top bar and the eBook call-to-action (CTA) on this page are also good examples of what the Elements feature in GeneratePress can accomplish.

 In short, you can do much more than create a custom block using the Elements feature in GeneratePress premium.
 Using Elements, you can completely do away with your page builder if you wish.

 We’ve compared the main features of Astra and GeneratePress.
 Now, let us check out some minor but, nonetheless, important features present in one theme but absent in the other.

-On the other hand, GeneratePress does not offer native breadcrumbs and author box functionality built-into the theme as offered by Astra.
-You will have to use a third-party plugin like Yoast SEO or RankMath to implement breadcrumbs on your site using GeneratePress.
+GeneratePress does not offer native breadcrumbs and author box functionality built into the theme as offered by Astra.
+You will have to use a third-party plugin like Yoast SEO or RankMath to implement breadcrumbs on your site if you’re using GeneratePress.

 Astra also offers a basic author box, missing in GeneratePress, but it can be easily added using the hooks function.
 It can be further styled using the Additional CSS box in the WordPress Customizer.

 Astra vs GeneratePress: Support Comparison